WebexCC-SA/LAB-3354/docs/overview.md

       4. After answering, you will receive a call to your webex app. answer it
       5. Ensure there are no errors
       6. Disconnect the call
+      7. Select a Wrap-up Code
+      8. Set your status to Meeting
 ---